Hearing set for Utah man accused of murdering stepson

-Farmington » A three-day preliminary hearing for Nathan Sloop, accused of killing his young stepson in 2010, is set to begin next week.
+Farmington • A preliminary hearing for Nathan Sloop, accused of killing his young stepson in 2010, is now set for March.

-Charging documents allege the Layton couple engaged in multiple acts of "severe abuse" between April 29 and May 8 in 2010, which led to Ethan’s death, including "beatings, burning, drugging, isolating, malnourishing, leaving the child alone and unattended while suffering, and refusing to seek vital life-sustaining medical attention."
+Charging documents allege the Layton couple engaged in multiple acts of "severe abuse" between April 29 and May 8, which led to Ethan's death, including "beatings, burning, drugging, isolating, malnourishing, leaving the child alone and unattended while suffering, and refusing to seek vital life-sustaining medical attention."

 According to police probable-cause statements, Stephanie Sloop said she knew Ethan needed medical attention after an initial May 5 disciplinary beating by Nathan Sloop, but that she was afraid Sloop would harm her, too, if she acted.